 Before this the Mother of God bid him toil without fail with this hand.
-Having awakened from sleep, St John saw that his hand was unharmed.
-In thankfulness for this healing St John placed on the icon a hand fashioned of silver, from which the icon received its name “Of Three Hands.”
+Having awakened from sleep, Saint John saw that his hand was unharmed.
+In thankfulness for this healing Saint John placed on the icon a hand fashioned of silver, from which the icon received its name “Of Three Hands.”
 (Some iconographers, in their ignorance, have mistakenly depicted the Most Holy Theotokos with three arms and three hands.)
-According to Tradition, St John wrote a hymn of thanksgiving to the Mother of God: “All of creation rejoices in You, O Full of Grace,” which appears in place of the hymn “It is Truly Meet” in the Liturgy of St Basil the Great.
+According to Tradition, Saint John wrote a hymn of thanksgiving to the Mother of God: “All of creation rejoices in You, O Full of Grace,” which appears in place of the hymn “It is Truly Meet” in the Liturgy of Saint Basil the Great.

 Saint John Damascene received monasticism at the monastery of Saint Sava the Sanctified and there bestowed his wonderworking icon.
 The Lavra presented the icon “Of Three Hands” in blessing to Saint Sava, Archbishop of Serbia (+ 1237, January 12).
 During an invasion of Serbia by the Turks, some Christians who wanted to protect the icon, entrusted it to the safekeeping of the Mother of God Herself.
 They placed it upon a donkey, which without a driver proceeded to Athos and stopped in front of the Hilandar monastery.
 The monks put the icon in the monastery’s cathedral church (katholikon).
 During a time of discord over the choice of igumen, the Mother of God deigned to head the monastery Herself, and from that time Her holy icon has occupied the igumen’s place in the temple.
 At the Hilandar monastery there is chosen only a vicar, and from the holy icon the monks take a blessing for every obedience.